engteam14/website2/markdowns/Method Selection and Planning.md

 * Providing a platform to discuss and agree upon key development decisions, such as game design and documentation.
 * Allowing each  team member to communicate their progress on their assigned tasks, and for new tasks to be assigned when necessary.

-After creating an initial “road-map”, we then broke down the tasks according to the marks and assigned each member ~15 marks worth of tasks based on their skillset and our experience from the first assessment, so that every member had an equal amount of contribution towards the project.
+As discussed earlier, we broke down the tasks into sub-tasks according to the marks and assigned each member ~15 marks worth of tasks based on their skillset and our experience from the first assessment, so that every member had an equal amount of contribution towards the project.
 The frequent team meetings alongside the bi-weekly review meetings, in which we discussed task progression, allowed us to keep each other accountable for our productivity and ensured that we stay on track.

 ### Tools Used